10 Standard Types of Stanza Forms in Poetry

 The Spenserian Stanza

-The Spenserian stanza form was actively used by a famous classical poet known as Edmund Spenser.
-It has nine lines with a rhyme scheme of ababbcbcc.
-Eight lines follow the iambic pentameter while the ninth line has six iambic feet.
+The Spenserian stanza was popularized by Edmund Spenser, a poet who lived in the 1500s.
+It's a nine-line stanza with a rhyme scheme of ababbcbcc.
+The first eight lines follow the iambic pentameter and the ninth line has six iambic feet.

 The following nine-line stanza is excerpted from Spenser's poem known as The Fairie Queen.